United States v. Swartz: Background

-JSTOR is a digital repository that archives − and disseminates online − manuscripts, GIS systems, scanned plant specimens and content from academic journal articles.
+JSTOR is a digital repository that archives – and disseminates online – manuscripts, GIS systems, scanned plant specimens and content from academic journal articles.
 Swartz was a research fellow at Harvard University, which provided him with a JSTOR account.
 Visitors to MIT's "open campus" were authorized to access JSTOR through its network.

 According to state and federal authorities, Swartz downloaded a large number of academic journal articles from JSTOR through MIT's computer network, over the course of a few weeks in late 2010 and early 2011.
 They said Swartz downloaded the documents to a laptop computer connected to a networking switch in a controlled-access wiring closet.
 According to press reports, the door to the closet was kept unlocked.

+A complete analysis and reconstruction of the script which Swartz used for his rapid downloading, keepgrabbing.py, including translations into other languages, was published by the historian Camille Akmut in a series of papers released throughout 2019–2020.